ARDesignPattern/ar-interaction-patterns/_patterns/sub/sub_1_1_Avatar Guide.md

 - **Context**
   - Multiple points of interest dispersed across a nontrivial floor plan
   - Real-time user localization accurate enough to anchor and animate a virtual figure in situ
-  - Desire for a more personable, dramaturgical escort experience than abstract wayfinding cues allow
+  - Desire for a more personable, dramaturgical companion experience than abstract wayfinding cues allow
 - **Use When**
   - Visitors prefer to “follow” a guide rather than decode symbolic markers
   - Maintaining a natural, steady walking pace is important for comfort